 The Lulworth Cove Inn

-Pub and restaurant with 12 rooms close to the stunning cove.
-I love the quirky beach-themed décor, not to mention the roll top bath in the bedroom.
+Pub and restaurant with 12 rooms close to the stunning cove with a quirky beach-themed décor, not to mention the roll top bath in the bedroom.
 Double, from £100 a night. www.lulworth-coveinn.co.uk

 The Seaside Boarding House

 Set on the cliff top at Burton Bradstock, near Bridport.
 Double, from £220 a night theseasideboardinghouse.com